HannaViartsinskaya/Java_Swagger_API_With_Docker/README.md

 **Findings:**  Works in general but  ⚠️ Bugs found:

 1. There is no confirmation modal when user clicks on delete icon for the income.
 Would be nice to have it and notify user what this action will do  (Medium priority)
-2. Minor issue allowing operators (+, -, /, *) typed in amount field and not clear that they were typed at all (low priority).
+2. Minor issue allowing operators (+, -, /, *) typed in amount field and not clear that they were typed at all, and in general not sure do we need to have them in this input? (low priority).

 **Priority:** High — essential app flow.